Company Name Material Name Biomimicry Category HQ (Country) Year Founded Founders About Company Website

 https://slowhide.com/

-SmartFiber AG SeaCell™ Silk Plant-derived DEU 2005 Subsidiary of Lenzing AG.
+SmartFiber AG SeaCell™ Silk/Polyester Plant-derived DEU 2005 Subsidiary of Lenzing AG.

 Using production methods created by the Thuringian Institute for Textile and Plastic Research (TITK) in Rudolstadt, Germany, SmartFiber AG combines marine algae and zinc with cellulose to create sustainable textile fibers.
 In July 2007, Smartfiber AG took over its competitor SeaCell to expand research, production, and marketing potential.
 SeaCell™ is made from cellulose and seaweed, and the company’s material Smartcel™ is a fiber-based on cellulose that includes zinc.